Marktawa/fox-oil/ARTICLE.md

 ![Review User Information](https://paper-attachments.dropboxusercontent.com/s_DEA65C6CE85B8B99CB1CC70F901A2EB93FDCEBD4ABE886AF7F3FCEA073868233_1659991936705_image.png)

-If you do not do these steps, you will have to reset your `Access key ID` and `Secret access key` later.
+If you do not do these steps, must reset your `Access key ID` and `Secret access key` later.

 Download the `.csv` file and store it in a safe place.
 This contains the username, login link, access key ID and secret access key.